Stig Brodersen’s Track Record Since 2014

 STIG BRODERSEN’S PORTFOLIO AS OF 29 FEBRUARY 2024

 Below, I have listed my current holdings.
-Since our founding in 2014, we have hosted a mastermind discussion roughly once a month where we document what we invest in and what is on our watchlist.
+Since our founding in 2014, we have hosted a mastermind discussion roughly once a quarter where we document what we invest in and what is on our watchlist.
 If you’re curious about the bull theses on my positions, I’ve linked them to the corresponding mastermind discussion or other relevant episodes.

 One investment I made in 2022 that I would like to highlight is Pabrai Funds – which today is a sizable position of mine.
 I was torn about whether or not I should have included this in my overall return.
 I decided to do so because since 2014, I have interviewed hundreds of investors, and Mohnish Pabrai was the only investor I would invest with.
 This is an investment decision, even though you can argue that I didn’t pick the stock but the manager.
 In this case, I don’t see this to be too different than investing in Berkshire Hathaway stock and having Warren Buffett manage my assets.